 1. Stay Hydrated

 Staying hydrated is critical to our overall health, and with age, we might lose some of our sense of thirst.
 Water from liquids and food will help your body digest and absorb nutrients properly.
 To combat dehydration, drink water, low-fat milk, or 100% fruit juice throughout the day.
 Try to limit drinks that have added sugars and high sodium levels.
+This is how metabo flex works.

 2. Be Aware of Portion Size